Skip to main content

 if (!data_available) {

-// there are no more chunks to send
+// There are no more chunks to send

 MEMFAULT_LOG_INFO("All data has been sent!");